fahidsarker/bijoy_helper/README.md

 **Note: Fonts are not included and you have to manually setup the fonts**

-**Thanks to zarif25 - This package was built with the help of https://github.com/zarif25/unicode-to-bijoy**
+**Thanks to zarif25 & Mad-FOX- This package was built with the help of https://github.com/zarif25/unicode-to-bijoy & https://github.com/Mad-FOX/bijoy2unicode**

 ## Usage